6 Financial Tips on How to Stay Out of Debt

 Falling into a never-ending debt cycle is so easy to do.
-Follow these tips for staying out of debt, and hopefully you’ll never have to be knee-deep in it.
+Follow these tips on how to stay out of debt, and hopefully, you’ll never have to be knee-deep in it.

 Don’t be afraid of credit cards.
-Credit cards help build your credit, and can be helpful if utilized properly.
-Do not rely on credit cards to pay your bills or even to get necessities.
+Credit cards help build your credit and can be helpful if utilized properly.
+Do not rely on credit cards to make payments for your bills or even to get necessities.
 Use it to fill your gas tank up once a month, and then put it away the rest of the time.
 Or, set up an auto-pay on something like a gym membership – around $50 is a good number.
-Pay the balance off – in full – each month.
+Make payments for the balance in full on a monthly basis.

 Always be on time.
-Pay your bills when they’re due, or even before they’re due if your pay schedule is different than your bill payment schedule is.
-If you’re paid once a month, it is easiest to pay everything at once – but when you get smaller paychecks each week, it can be more difficult.
+Pay your bills when they’re due, or even before they’re due if your payment schedule is different than your bill payment schedule is.
+If you’re paid on a monthly basis, it is easiest to pay everything at once – but when you get smaller paychecks each week, it can be more difficult.
 Having to use more than one paycheck for rent or mortgage can seem daunting.
 Paying even a few dollars ahead at a time can help relieve a little stress.

 For example, if your rent is $600 a month, paying $200 a week (instead of $150) will get you ahead by a whole month in just a few months.
-Staying ahead of the curve is key to staying out of debt.
+Stay ahead of the curve so that you stay out of debt.

 Pay yourself first.
 Building an emergency fund is a must – no matter what your income is like.
-Anything can happen at any time, and having that safety net could be the difference between keeping and losing your home.
-Off the top of your paycheck, take at least 10% to put into savings.
+Anything can happen at any time, and having that safety amount of money could be the difference between keeping and losing your home.
+Off the top of your paycheck, take at least 10% to put into bank account savings.

 Set goals and achieve them.
 Setting goals is important, but writing them down is even more important.
 For some reason, writing goals down makes it more realistic for me.
 Grab a piece of paper (or get creative and make a vision board!), and write down your goals.
 If you want to be specific, you can even write each step you need to take to reach each goal.

 Don’t splurge on holidays.
 We all like to go all out when it comes to birthdays and holidays, but there’s no need!
 You can avoid this habit.
 Learn how to afford Christmas when you can’t afford Christmas.
 Use coupons to buy gifts at a discount and stock up year-round, or try your hand at making some of your own.

 Be patient.
 While buying the fancy phone right now might seem like a good idea, it’s an impulse buy.
 Know what I know about impulse buys?
 They get you in debt – fast.
-I can’t count how many people I know that have filed bankruptcy over impulse buys that added up over the years.
+I can’t account for the number of people I know that have filed bankruptcy over impulse buys that added up over the years.
 It’s just not worth it.
 Wait a few months and save up.
-The price will go down by the time you have enough money, and you’ll save a pretty penny in the meantime.
+The price will go down by the time you have enough money and you’ll save a pretty penny in the meantime.
 That’s how to stay out of debt!